ONSdigital/response-management-ui/ReadMe.md

 Running Using the Mock Backend
 ------------------------------

-This project includes three Sinatra applications that provide mock versions of the FrameService, FollowUpService and ProductService web services.
-To run them, edit your hosts file so that `fuse-server` uses 127.0.0.1.
+This project includes two Sinatra applications that provide mock versions of the FrameService and FollowUpService web services.
+To run them, edit your hosts file so that `collect-server` uses 127.0.0.1.
 Then run:

-  `rackup -p 8178` from within the `mock\frameservice` directory, `rackup -p 8177` within the `mock\followupservice` directory and `rackup -p 8170` within the `mock\productservice` directory respectively.
+  `rackup -p 8178` from within the `mock\frameservice` directory and `rackup -p 8177` within the `mock\followupservice` directory.
 Alternatively, for an easy life, simply run `mock\run.cmd`.

 Start the user interface normally as described above.